Solar-network/docs/docs/core/transactions/nonce.md

 title: Understanding the Nonce
 ---

-# Understanding the Nonce
+# Understanding the Transaction Nonce

-SXP transactions use a sequential nonce to protect against [double-spending](https://wikipedia.org/wiki/Double-spending), long-range attacks, key-leakage as a result of signature reuse, and [side-channel attacks](https://wikipedia.org/wiki/Side-channel_attack) associated with random nonces.
+SXP transactions use a sequential nonce to protect against <a href="https://wikipedia.org/wiki/Double-spending" target="_blank" rel="noopener noreferrer">double-spending</a>, long-range attacks, key-leakage as a result of signature reuse, and <a href="https://wikipedia.org/wiki/Side-channel_attack" target="_blank" rel="noopener noreferrer">side-channel attacks</a> associated with random nonces.

 A sequential nonce effectively counts each outgoing transaction from a given wallet.
 This means that the first transaction from a wallet must have a nonce of **1**, the second transaction must have a nonce of **2**, and so on.